+Senior Seminar
-Senior Seminar 0.5 unit Prerequisite: CULS 2201 or permission of the instructor and of the Coordinator of the program

-An advanced seminar on a selected cultural studies topic designed for cultural studies majors.
-Topics will vary from year to year.
+Prerequisite(s): CULS 2201 or permission of the instructor and of the Coordinator of the program An advanced seminar on a selected cultural studies topic designed for cultural studies majors.
+Topics will vary from vear to year.

-Censorship and Art

-0.5 unit Prerequisite: CULS 1101 or permission of the instructor An exploration of the relationship between censorship and contemporary art.
+Censorship and Art 0.5 unit Prerequisite(s): CULS 1101 or permission of the instructor An exploration of the relationship between censorship and contemporary art.
 (Also listed under Women's Studies)

-Subcultures

-0.5 unit A critical analysis of subcultures and their cultural forms and practices, in historical context,
+Subcultures 0.5 unit A critical analysis of subcultures and their cultural forms and practices, in historical context.

-Rap, Resistance and Religion
+Rap, Resistance and Religion 0.5 unit